Trending Topics

 Use of Force from All Angles

-Tyson Kilbey has more than 25 years of experience in law enforcement, consisting of three years as a hotel security supervisor and 22 years as a deputy sheriff for the Johnson County (Kansas) Sheriff’s Office.
-He has worked in the detention, patrol and training divisions, SWAT and accident investigation units.
+Tyson Kilbey has more than 28 years of experience in law enforcement, consisting of three years as a hotel security supervisor and 25 years as a deputy sheriff for the Johnson County (Kansas) Sheriff’s Office.
+He has worked in the detention, patrol, judicial services and training divisions, SWAT and accident investigation units.
 He is currently a captain for the Sheriff’s Office.

-Tyson owns Top Firearms Instruction, LLC, and authored “Personal Defense Mastery,” a follow-up to his first book “Fundamental Handgun Mastery.”
-Tyson trains Jiu-Jitsu directly under UFC Pioneer Royce Gracie.
-He has numerous defensive tactics and firearms certifications and has completed the Force Science Analyst Course.
-Tyson has received multiple awards in competitive shooting and grappling.
-He is also the Match Director for the Brandon Collins Memorial Shootout, a shooting competition named in honor of a deputy who died in the line of duty.
-Proceeds from the match go to charitable causes.
+Tyson authored “Personal Defense Mastery,” a follow-up to his first book “Fundamental Handgun Mastery.”
+Tyson is a Jiu-Jitsu black belt under UFC Pioneer Royce Gracie.
+He has numerous defensive tactics and firearms certifications and has received multiple awards in competitive shooting and grappling.
+He runs www.tysonkilbeyjiujitsu.com which is a popular Jiu Jitsu Academy in the Kansas City area in which many law enforcement officers are members.
+He is the Match Director for the Brandon Collins Memorial Shootout, a shooting competition named in honor of a deputy who died in the line of duty.

 LATEST ARTICLES